 - Syphilis – fetid

-Bad breath may also be caused by medications you are taking, including central nervous system agents, anti-Parkinson drugs, antihistamines/decongestants, anti-psychotics, anti-cholinergics, narcotics, anti-hypertensives, and anti-depressants.
+Bad breath in adults may also be caused by medications including central nervous system agents, anti-Parkinson drugs, antihistamines/decongestants, anti-psychotics, anti-cholinergics, narcotics, anti-hypertensives, and anti-depressants.

 - One of the easiest bad breath cure is daily brushing & flossing and regular professional teeth cleaning, will normally take care of unpleasant breath.
 And don’t forget your often overlooked tongue as a culprit for bad breath.
-Bacterial plaque and food debris also can accumulate on the back of the tongue.
+Bacterial plaque and food debris can also accumulate on the back of the tongue.
 The tongue’s surface is extremely rough and bacteria can accumulate easily in the cracks and crevices.

 - Controlling periodontal disease and maintaining general and oral health helps to reduce bad breath.
 If you have constant bad breath, make a list of the foods you eat and any medications you take.
 Some medications may contribute to bad breath.

 - Improperly cleaned dentures are also one of the reasons for bad breath, as it can harbour odour-causing bacteria and food particles.
 If you wear removable dentures, take them out at night and clean them thoroughly before replacing them.